wpbrown/oakproxy/testenv/README.md

 If you don't have a certificate to supply to `vpnCaCert` you can follow the docs for [PowerShell](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-certificates-point-to-site), [StrongSwan](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-certificates-point-to-site-linux), or my instructions for [OpenSSL](https://github.com/wpbrown/oakproxy/wiki/Azure-VPN-with-OpenSSL-CA).

 ## Deploying
 If you want to use VPN mode and you followed my OpenSSL procedure you can get your CA cert data like below.
-Otherwise populate CACERTDATA with you x509 certificate data string.
+Otherwise populate CACERTDATA with your x509 certificate data string.
 ```Shell
 $ CACERTDATA=$(cat pki/ca.crt | head -n -1 | tail -n +2 | tr -d '\n')
 ```